PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 3. Generate CCS reads and filter for reads >=QV20.
 4. Align CCS reads to reference while allowing for gap extension in highly expanded alleles.

+### Reference
+For human samples, we recommend alignment to the reference `hs37d5`.
+Example targets listed in the BED file below have `hs37d5` coordinates.
+However, any reference will work so long as the BED file coordinates are paired with the reference used.

 A wrapper shell script is provided to automate processing datasets prior to analysis.

     $ NoAmpRepeatPipeline.sh \